yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

    finally implement `Sync` for `Sender`.

-2. The other option is more radical: introduce `std::sync::channel` module with the new implementation and a modern API. `std::sync::mpsc` becomes obsolete so we'd probably want to deprecate it at some point.
+2. The other option is more radical: introduce `std::sync::channel` module with the new implementation and a modern API. `std::sync::mpsc` then becomes obsolete so we'd probably want to deprecate it at some point.

 While the second option might seem a bit too far-reaching, I'll try to make a convincing case for it and demonstrate the benefits would be worth it.

 The summary of the argument is the following.
-The whole `mpsc` module is unnecessarily difficult to use, uses odd jargon, is generally a poor example of design in Rust, and if we were to do it from scratch today, we'd do it much differently.
+The whole `mpsc` module is unnecessarily complicated to use, uses odd jargon, is generally a poor example of design in Rust, and if we were to do it from scratch today, we'd do it much differently.
 I personally even feel it'd be better to have *no* channels than keep `mpsc` as is - it is that bad!

 # Why have channels in `std` at all?

-It has sometimes been suggested we just deprecate `mpsc` and point users to external channel crates like `crossbeam-channel`.
-While this is a compelling option, I think in 2019 channels are a fundamental synchronization primitive and we really do need them in the standard library.
+It has sometimes been suggested we deprecate `mpsc` and point users to external channel crates like `crossbeam-channel`.
+While this is a compelling option, I think in 2019 channels are a fundamental synchronization primitive, and we do need them in the standard library.
 They are basically as important as mutexes!
 Every modern programming language should have at least very basic channels in its concurrency kit.